 where $S_\text{sig}$ stands for the significance of this token and $S_\text{penalty}$ represents the penalty for repeatedly choosing the same token across multiple timesteps.
 Both $w_{\alpha}$ and $w_{\beta}$ are the hyperparameters that are used to weigh the contributions of $S_\text{sig}$ and $S_\text{penalty}$. $S_\text{sig}$ is expressed as,

-where $S_\text{LSE}$ is the LSE score of each token computed in the softmax function in the previous timestep, $t-1$.
+where $S_\text{LSE, t-1}$ is the LSE score of each token computed in the softmax function in the previous timestep, $t-1$.
 We use the LSE score in the previous timestep because LSE scores do not vary across timesteps.
-Also, $S_\text{LSE}$ in $S_\text{sig}$ because its value is proportional to the attention score in self-attention, which reflects the token’s importance.
-Meanwhile, $S_\text{LSE}$ is the byproduct of softmax and incurs no additional computational overhead.
+Also, $S_\text{LSE, t-1}$ is included in $S_\text{sig}$ because its value is proportional to the attention score in self-attention, which reflects the token importance.
+Meanwhile, $S_\text{LSE, t-1}$ is the byproduct of softmax and incurs no additional computational overhead.

 $\Delta_\text{token, t}$ is the value difference of individual input tokens across two adjacent computed timesteps.
 Here, a timestep is considered computed if the token is evaluated at that timestep rather than reused from cache.
 Note that, we calculate $\Delta_\text{token, t}$, the difference of input tokens, so that we can select the important tokens without performing the attention computation. $S_\text{penalty}$ is expressed as,